 Ancient Kauri Wood

 Ancient Kauri wood is the world’s oldest wood and has a lustrous shimmer.
 The trees were felled long ago by nature.
 They are brought up from underground bogs in New Zealand.
 No trees are cut down and the wood is eco-friendly.
-Each piece of wood is at least 45,000 years old certfied by Ancient Wood Ltd. through radio carbon testing.
+Each piece of wood is at least 45,000 years old certified by our supplier through radio carbon testing.

 Ebony is a dense black wood that can range from black to deep blackish brown in color, It has a very smooth finish when polished, making it valuable as an ornamental wood.
 It comes from a tree that can grow to a height of 50-60 feet with a 24″ trunk diameter.
 Gaboon (or Gabon) ebony is the benchmark for black wood. it is grown in central west Africa.
 There are few roads and most of the wood has to be carried out by hand making it one of the most expensive woods.

-California Buckeye is one of seven types of buckeye tree in North America.
+California Buckeye is one of seven types of buckeye trees in North America.
 Buckeye burl is highly prized for the beautiful pattern of burl eyes, swirls and other figures.
+Our wood ranges from a light olive color to a much deeper color.
 Spalting of the wood transforms it from the off white color to a mixture of off white with grey blue or purple.
 Ambers and other colors sometimes also occur.

 Bethlehem Olive Wood